Cream Cheese Frosting Recipe

 - 6 to 6 ½ cups (690g to 747g) powdered sugar

-- Cut the butter into slices and add to the bowl of your mixer.
-Beat on low to medium speed until the butter is softened and smooth.
+- Add the softened butter to the bowl of your mixer.
+Beat on low to medium speed until the butter is smooth.

 - Cut the softened cream cheese into pieces and add to the butter, beating at low to medium speed until incorporated.
 If you are using a hand mixer you may need to soften the cream cheese a bit more.